tjfy1992/Network_Flow_Python/README.md

 The project is written in Pycharm for Windows.
 Python version is 3.7.4 x64, pytest version is 5.1.2.
 The project uses the graph library at https://github.com/tjfy1992/GraphLibraryPython as its library for Ford-Fulkerson Algorithm.

-To run the program with Simple Algorithm, run runner.bat simplex
+To run the program with Simplx Algorithm, run runner.bat simplex

 To run the program with Ford-Fulkerson Algorithm, run